 The Green Curry Pasta with Chicken and Mushroom (SGD$17.90) was from the special menu.
 It looked plain but trust me, the first bite made it impossible to stop till the plate was empty.
 The gravy was green curry literally - very tasty with hints of spiciness, and the pasta was so smooth one could slurp it in literally.
 The mushroom slices were juicy and added a distinctive flavor, as well as the tender chicken slices which added texture to the pasta dish.

 Time for desserts!
 We finally got to try the Vanilla Dirt Cake (SGD$9.50) - a beautiful dessert served in a tiny flower pot which I couldnt believe was edible at first.
 It was smaller than I had anticipated since this item always appear rather huge in photos on blogs or social media platforms.
-The pot and flower were not edible, so we dug into the "soil" portion of this dessert - an entire layer of Oreo crumbs that went very well with the thick, rich vanilla ice-cream that formed the base.
-The vanilla ice-cream was amazing as it did not melt easily, so even as we slowly savoured the dessert, the sweet, aromatic ice-cream was still rather solid.
+The pot and flower were not edible, so we dug into the "soil" portion of this dessert - an entire layer of Oreo crumbs that went very well with the thick, rich vanilla pudding that formed the base.
+The cold vanilla pudding was amazing and tasted like ice-cream but did not melt, so we slowly savoured it.

 While we were tempted to order another Vanilla Dirt Cake or their famous Molten Chocolate Cake, but changed our minds and tried another item not readily found in other restaurants / cafes - the Durian Creme Brulee.
 While it does not taste like your typical creme brulee at all, rest assured that this tiny pot of fresh, creamy delight made from D24 or Mao Shan Wang grade durian, is worth every bite.
 Besides the sweet, unique taste of durian, the top layer is a thin crunchy layer of burnt cinnamon sugar, adding flavor to the pudding-like dessert.